Meet Owner and Chief Canine Officer Eris Mayeroff

 Working with dogs is Adulthood 2.0 for me.
 After burning out on a career in journalism, I decided to do something completely different.
 I started walking dogs for a company called Chicago Dog Walkers in 2013, just as a way to make extra money.
 After a couple unsatisfying attempts to get back into the journalism world, I decided to let my life go to the dogs.

 My pronouns are they/them.
-I’m genderqueer and am proud to be part of Chicago’s queer community.
+I’m genderqueer/genderfluid and am proud to be part of Chicago’s queer community.
 Any form of discrimination, bigotry, hatred, racism, sexism, misogyny, white supremacy or anti-LGBTQIA+ sentiment will not be tolerated. 🏳️🌈

 I’m looking forward to working with you and your pups!
 Thanks and big wags!